rcl-ssl/docs/installations/iis.md

 Importing a PFX (PKCS12) file into Windows IIS is generally a straight-forward process.

-Step 1 : Click “Start” and choose “Run”.
+Step 1 : In “Start” find and open “Run”.

 Step 2 : In the “Run” dialogue box type “MMC” and click “OK”.
 The MMC should then appear.